vincentiroleh/upug/README.md

 # Linux (deb) Update and Upgrade (udug) script

-An automated script that updates and upgrade your linux kernel and remove unneeded packages.
+An bash script that updates and upgrade your linux kernel and packages.

 # INSTALLATION